behrensger/discord_stroke_support_bot/README.md

-# Discord Stroke Support Bot
+# Discord Stroke Assistant Bot

 On the long road to recovery from a stroke, this bot is intended to provide the affected individual with several helpful tools.